Yoshiazuma Hiroshi

 Yoshiazuma Hiroshi (芳東 洋) is a Japanese professional sumo wrestler from Kashima, Kumamoto.
 He made his professional debut in January 1996 and reached the top division in September 2011.
 His highest rank has been maegashira 12.
 The fifteen years it took him to reach the top division is the third-slowest progress ever, in the history of professional sumo wrestling.
+He has not missed a bout in his career to date, and in September 2023 moved into the top ten record holders for most consecutive bouts.

 Early life and sumo background

 In his early years Ishihara was more interested in soccer, and was a member of the kendō team in middle school.
 He started sumo in high school, and in his third year contributed to his team taking the championship in a national tournament.
 He chose to join Tamanoi stable when he graduated high school.